monkey-projects/website/docs/content/labels.md

 ## Group Repositories

-Over time, the number of repositories that a customer has can become very large.
+Over time, the number of repositories that a organization has can become very large.
 In order to allow for users to be able to have an overview over these repositories, the user interface allows to group them according to their assigned labels.
 The *group by* dropdown in the repositories overview screen will display any of the